iechor/docs/content/config/otel.md

 ## Available metrics

-Docker CLI currently exports a single metric, `command.time`, which measures the execution duration of a command in milliseconds.
+iEchor CLI currently exports a single metric, `command.time`, which measures the execution duration of a command in milliseconds.
 This metric has the following attributes: